Edita Tahiri: Education

+Political career

 Tahiri held senior political and state responsibilities during the hard times of Kosovo's occupation and liberation war against Serbia.

 With her political philosophy of freedom, democracy and self-determination, she was committed to ensuring that genocide would never again occur against her people.
 As well as being Minister of Foreign Affairs, she also held other positions such as: Member of the Presidency of the Democratic League of Kosovo (LDK) from 1991 to 1998; Secretary for External Relations in LDK (1991–1998), Member of parliament of the Republic of Kosovo Parliament (1992–1998; 1998–2000; 2001–2004; 2007–2010), Special Emissary for President Rugova, Head of the Commission for Foreign Affairs in the Kosovo Assembly (1998–2000) and many other positions.
 She was the spiritual leader of the Women's Forum in LDK and coordinator of Women's Forum from the Presidency of LDK (1991–1998) and also the founder of the Kosovo Center for International Studies (1994).